Saikat-RMSTU/LifeExpectancyPrediction_with_ML/README.md

 - Applied time-aware cross-validation (expanding window method) to prevent data leakage and ensure realistic performance evaluation.

 ### **Model Evaluation**

-- Compared models using:
+Each model's performance was assessed using:
-  - **Training R²**: How well the model fits the training data.
+- **R² Score:** Measures how well the model fits the data.
-  - **Testing R²**: How well the model generalizes to unseen data.
-- Analyzed residual distributions for model validation.
+- **Residual Analysis:** Examined error distributions to detect patterns or biases.
-- Conducted feature importance analysis using SHAP and permutation importance.
+- **Feature Importance Analysis:** Used SHAP values and permutation importance to identify the most influential predictors.

 ---